rochus-keller/Oberon/README.md

 The library makes use of a parser generated by Coco/R based on input from EbnfStudio.
 There is no other dependency than the Qt Core library.
 The repository already contains the generated files.
 In order to regenerate ObParser.cpp/h you have to use this version of Coco/R: https://github.com/rochus-keller/Coco

-Note that this procedure in principle also applies to the Lua code generator OBNLC.pro and ObnLjEditor.pro, but https://github.com/rochus-keller/GuiTools/archive/master.zip and https://github.com/rochus-keller/LjTools/archive/master.zip have to be downloaded and unpacked to the same directory and the LuaJIT 2.0 library is needed as well.
+Note that this procedure also applies to OberonIde.pro, OBNLC.pro, and ObnLjEditor.pro, but https://github.com/rochus-keller/GuiTools/archive/master.zip and https://github.com/rochus-keller/LjTools/archive/master.zip have to be downloaded and unpacked to the same directory.
+The LuaJIT 2.0 library is needed as well; please use the LjTools branch of https://github.com/rochus-keller/LuaJIT/tree/LjTools.

 ## Support
 If you need support or would like to post issues or feature requests please use the Github issue list at https://github.com/rochus-keller/Oberon/issues or send an email to the author.